imagej/imagej.github.io/_pages/software/itk.md

 Although ITK is a C++ application, many ITK functions are available in ImageJ through the [SimpleITK](http://www.simpleitk.org/) Java compatibility layer.

-Enabling this functionality in ImageJ is simply a matter of turning on the {% include list-of-update-sites content='ImageJ-ITK update site' %}.
+Enabling this functionality in ImageJ is simply a matter of turning on the [ImageJ-ITK update site](/list-of-update-sites).
 Note that this will trigger a large download, as it requires the SimpleITK native library (up to a few hundred MB).

 ## What's on the update site?